 Driving a 2×2 in Iceland usually means paying less for the car and for gas as the vehicle is lighter and uses less energy.
 Though renting a 4×4 in Iceland will be more expensive, it will also allow you to explore areas that require driving over uneven terrain.

 4×4’s are designed to offer extra traction making them perfect for Iceland’s F-roads into the highlands.
 Knowing your budget and where you’d like to go within Iceland ahead of time will help you choose which car to rent.
+Don’t forget to check out our Tips For Traveling Iceland On A Budget!

 Can You Drive Off Road In Iceland?